robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-11-ect-video.md

 ### Presenter main

-Pair and group work can support learning when it's carried out well.
+Pair and group work can support learning when it’s carried out well.
 When pupils articulate their thinking to each other it can help to expose what they already know, develop their understanding, and reveal misconceptions.
-Pair and group work can also develop important interpersonal skills, the ability to listen to somebody else's opinion, and ask meaningful questions.
+Pair and group work can also develop important interpersonal skills, the ability to listen to somebody else’s opinion, and ask meaningful questions.
 Collaborative learning can be really powerful but it needs to be implemented carefully.
-It's also important that you have secure foundations in place, like good routines and clear instructions.
+It’s also important that you have secure foundations in place, like good routines and clear instructions.
 This should help you to focus more of your attention on the complex task of managing different groups at the same time.